gabrielachavez2019/Zika_MD/README.md

 You have now generated three new files: ZIKA_processed.gro, topol.top, and posre.itp.
 ZIKA_processed.gro is a GROMACS-formatted structure file that contains all the atoms defined within the force field.
 The topol.top file is the system topology (more on this in a minute).
 The posre.itp file contains information used to restrain the positions of heavy atoms (more on this later).

 Let's look at what is in the output topology (topol.top).
-Inspect its contents using vi or nano, don't chage anythig!.
+Inspect its contents using vi or nano, don't change anythig!.
 After several comment lines (preceded by ;), you will find the following:

 `
 #include "amber03.ff/forcefield.itp"